shipperstack/shipper-docker/docs/Migration.md

 docker volume rm shipper_project_media_volume
 ```

-Rinse and repeat for the `postgres` and `static` volumes as well, making sure to replace the volume names as necessary.
+Rinse and repeat for the `postgres` volume as well, making sure to replace the volume names as necessary.
+(The `static` volume can be deleted as the contents will be recreated.)

 ## Upgrade the database